encode/httpx/docs/advanced/extensions.md

 The reason-phrase of the HTTP response, as bytes.
 For example `b"OK"`.
 Some servers may include a custom reason phrase, although this is not recommended.

-HTTP/2 Edwards does not include a reason phrase on the wire.
+HTTP/2 onwards does not include a reason phrase on the wire.

 When no key is included, a default based on the status code may be used.